The theme is forest and man and the world around him. Lesson summary on the surrounding world "forest and man." Preparing to learn new material

 D. Collect mushrooms, berries, nuts.

-Work with the textbook.
+Working with the textbook.

-Here is a tall pine
+Here is a tall pine tree

 She reaches for the sun.

-Old oak above the glade
+An ancient oak tree above the clearing

-Spread the branches to the sides.
+He spread the branches to the sides.

-There are so many of them here today!
+There are so many of them here now!

-Don't be lazy and don't be shy
+Don't be lazy and don't be shy,

-Look out for mushrooms!
+Lean over for mushrooms!

-It's good to walk in the woods!
+It's good to walk through the forest!

-But learning is fun!
+But learning is more interesting!

 O.V.
 Uzorova, E.A.
 Nefyodova

-V. Continuation of the study of a new topic.
+V. Continued study of a new topic.

-Teacher.Upon learning that the forest had been sold to the merchant Troshchenko, who was about to cut it down, Pyotr Ilyich desperately tried "to prevent butchery from happening": he went to both the governor and Troshchenko.
-But, returning home, he nevertheless became an eyewitness of "meanness".
+Teacher.Having learned that the forest had been sold to the merchant Troshchenko, who was going to cut it down, Pyotr Ilyich desperately tried to “prevent the execution from happening”: he went to both the governor and Troshchenko.
+But, returning home, he nevertheless became an eyewitness to the “meanness”.

 U. What environmental problem is K. Paustovsky talking about?